+As a responsible and diligent investor, the integration of stewardship has been an important part of Lodbrok's investment management since inception.
 Lodbrok is committed to promoting and exercising effective stewardship among the companies represented in the portfolios we manage on behalf of our clients.

-Consistent with our fiduciary responsibilities, Lodbrok's investment approach aims to encourage, cultivate and enhance sustainable business behaviour, including robust corporate governance practices, in the companies we invest in.
-Since the firm's establishment in 2016 Lodbrok has sought to engage with companies within its portfolio, primarily through active dialogue with the boards of companies in its capacity as a bondholder or creditor.
+Consistent with being medium- to long-term investors and alongside our fiduciary responsibilities, Lodbrok's investment approach naturally aims to encourage, cultivate and enhance sustainable business behaviour, including robust corporate governance practices, in the companies in which we invest.
+Since the firm's establishment in 2016 Lodbrok has sought to, and frequently does, engage with companies within its portfolio, primarily through active dialogue with the boards of companies in its capacity as a bondholder or creditor.

-During 2020, Lodbrok continued to deploy its deep, fundamental, bottom-up approach to research.
+During 2021, Lodbrok continued to deploy its deep, fundamental, bottom-up approach to research.
 This approach has provided us with a detailed understanding of the companies in which we are invested and gives us the means by which to undertake targeted and effective stewardship efforts (as discussed further under Principle 7).
 This approach is embedded in the mandate of our investment team, which is overseen by our CIO (as discussed further under Principle 2).

 We seek to exercise responsible allocation, management and oversight of our portfolio with a view to the creation of long-term value for clients.
 As discussed above, as a small, closely held firm our stewardship activities are deployed through the day-to-day activities of the investment team.
-As Lodbrok seeks to take a differentiated approach to the risk and return of investments and because we seek idiosyncratic returns, the firm's culture encourages front office staff to find opportunities to engage with companies, which we did throughout 2020.
+As Lodbrok seeks to take a differentiated approach to the risk and return of investments and because we seek idiosyncratic returns, the firm's culture encourages front office staff to find opportunities to engage with companies, which we did throughout 2021.